Kevin Pillar Player Props: Braves vs. Astros

 Kevin Pillar At The Plate

-- In 10 games played this year, he has not hit a long ball.
+- He has not hit a home run in his 11 games this year.

-- Pillar has picked up an RBI twice this year, but just one in each of those games.
+- Pillar has driven in a run twice this season, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.